 Consultation with the public, audiologists, speech-language-pathologists, and interested/affected parties or persons, is an important part of the College's process when developing or revising regulations, by-laws, standards and guidelines.
-Your feedback is important, so please provide your comments through the survey links below.
+Your feedback is important.
+Please check back for upcoming consultations.

 September 22, 2023